What is an ankle sprain?

 ankle to stretch and tear.
 Less often, the ankle rolls inward and the foot

 turns outward.
 This damages the ligaments on the inside of the ankle.
-See a

 An ankle sprain can range from mild to